someonealive0/group-project-aa/DEPLOYMENT.md

 ## Quickstart guide - How to Run and Build the Project

 To start the local front and backend servers run `npm run serve:dev` in the `functions/` directory and `npm start` in the `root` directory.
-Make sure that you have the [Firebase CLI](https://firebase.google.com/docs/cli) installed first!
+Make sure that you have the [Firebase CLI](https://firebase.google.com/docs/cli) installed first, and installed Firebase Tools with the command `npm install -g firebase-tools`

 ### Back-End